dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Suggested list of analyzers to be shipped with V1: https://github.com/dotnet/msbuild/issues/9630#issuecomment-2007440323

-The proposed initial configuration for those is TBD (as well based on initial test runs of the analyzers of choosen public repositories).
+The proposed initial configuration for those is TBD (as well based on initial test runs of the analyzers of chosen public repositories).

 ### Live Build